Database

 What you’ll learn

-- Launch a MySQL database instance
+- Launching a MySQL database instance

-- Create database backup
+- Creating and restoring a database backup

-- Access MySQL database
+- Accessing a MySQL database using the

 What you’ll need